softprops/lapse/README.md

 ### tupled

-The `lapse.Stopwatch#tupled` interface returns a two element tuple of (result, elapsedDuration)
+The `lapse.Stopwatch#tupled` interface returns a two element tuple of (result, elapsedDuration).
+This interface is useful for side effect free tracking of lapsed time and the value of the expression being timed.

 ```scala
 val (result, elapsed) = lapse.Stopwatch.tupled(bippy())